 Single-Program vs. Multi-Program Optimization

-Many battery aggregators enroll fleets in a single program - typically TOU arbitrage or basic DR. This leaves 50-70% of potential revenue on the table.
+Many battery aggregators enroll fleets in a single program - typically TOU arbitrage or basic DR. This leaves a large share of potential revenue on the table.

 - Optimize across conflicting objectives